Family Service and breaking of bread

 The service is on Sunday mornings at 10:30am, every week unless there’s something out of the ordinary happening, like a church weekend away.

 In the Bible, on the night he died, Jesus had a last supper with his friends.
 Jesus knew what was going to happen that night because he always intended to die for us, because he wants our bad stuff (sin) to be forgiven so that we can be close to the father (that’s God).

-So before he went to the cross, he taught his followers (who were his friends) a good way to remember him:
+So, before he went to the cross, he taught his friends a good way to remember him: